Single Touch Payroll

 What are the benefits of moving to STP?

-- Payroll reporting is combined with your pay run process.
+- PAYG payroll reporting (your STP report) is combined with your pay run process.
 You send this information to the ATO every payroll event instead of once a year in July, helping you gain valuable time around end of financial year.

-- The ATO pre-fills PAYG payroll fields W1 & W2 in your BAS, eliminating potential errors and double handling.
+- The ATO pre-fills PAYG withholding payroll fields W1 & W2 in your BAS, eliminating potential errors and double handling.

 - You are no longer required to generate and distribute payment summaries to employees as this information is available online via a myGov account.

 - On-board new employees quickly with online commencement forms including Tax File Number Declaration and SuperChoice.

 - Real-time access to year-to-date payments and contributions via MyGov including superannuation, income and tax.

 - Electronic commencement forms including a pre-filled Tax File Number Declaration and SuperChoice form makes starting a new job easier.

 Single Touch Payroll Checklist

-Understanding how Single Touch Payroll applies to your business will help you transition smoothly to this new reporting requirement.
+Understanding how this new requirement applies to your business will help you transition smoothly to Single Touch Payroll Reporting before the start date.
 We’ve created a checklist with some important questions to consider to help you get prepared for STP.

 Reckon is supporting STP